-Our Pain Service is for adults aged from 18 years old.
-Ongoing developments and an increased understanding of the importance of pain management and the need for collaborative care with each patient has led to a significant expansion of the Pain Management Service in recent years, with the result that the Pain Service is now amongst the busiest in the East of England.
+The Department of Pain Management offers a service for adults aged from 18 years old who live in persistent/chronic pain.
+Ongoing developments and an increased understanding of the importance of pain management and the need for collaborative care has resulted in the Department being amongst the busiest in the East of England.

-The Pain Management Service provides an assessment, advice and treatment service for people with a wide variety of pain conditions.
-These services include an out-patient service for persistent pain (also known as chronic pain), and an in-patient service (for hospital in-patients with pain).
+The Department provides an assessment, advice and treatment service for people with a wide variety of pain conditions.

 In many cases the treatment and management of pain is complex and difficult and there may be no straightforward cure or solution.
 That's why it's really important that the patient and specialist team work together as partners.
 The team aims help people to manage their pain, whilst trying to maintain or improve their functioning.
 This can reduce the distress caused by pain and improve quality of life.